Ayush-Tiwari-Tech/Demo/README.md

 # Demo
-This is a demo Repo i created for learning purpose
+This is a demo Repo i created for learning purpose.